VRGroupRWTH/DaVE/website/content/guide_content.md

 To download an example ready for execution click on the download button in the top left corner.
 In order to prepare the example for your purpose you need to select the data, the environment and container technology to use.
 If in doubt, leave the default values and select the locally installed container platform.
 After selecting the options the [template](#templates) .zip file will be prepared.
 Everything you need to do afterwards is described in the instructions of that example.
 Generally, this boils down to extracting the .zip and executing the shell script inside.

 ##### Templates #####
-A template combines all neccessary resources for a visualization technique that are needed to render an image for a given dataset.
+A template combines all necessary resources for a visualization technique that are needed to render an image for a given dataset.
 If required, the template also contains or downloads a preview dataset with which the technique can be tested.
-The shell script that is always included in the template zip file of the template controlls and automates the execution of the vizualization technique.
+The shell script that is always included in the template zip file of the template controls and automates the execution of the visualization technique.
 When running the script, it loads a docker container, depending on the configuration of the template ether with docker or singularity.

 <div class="d-flex justify-content-center">